anTuni/NomadCoin/summary/GOLANG.md

 defer  will execute the statement after finish function(other all works)

 when we try to encode that have channel literal value, then it will be not shown

+## 12.16 Data race

+When two or more  go routine is running and that routines try to access to the same data and some routine try to modify that data vice versa

+## 12.17 Mutex

+lock and unlock the variable using mutex to prevent data race

+import new boltdb

+Mutex will block,unblock the variable